acl-org/ACLPUB/docs/formatting.md

 Citations within the text appear in parentheses (Gusfield, 1997), or, if the author's name appears in the text itself: Gusfield (1997).
 Append lowercase letters to the year in cases of ambiguities.
-Cite papers with two authors using both authors' names (Aho and Ullman, 1972), but cite papers with more than two authors by the first author's name and ``et al.'' (Chandra et al., 1981).
+Cite papers with two authors using both authors' names (Aho and Ullman, 1972), but cite papers with more than two authors by the first author's name and "et al." (Chandra et al., 1981).
 Collapse multiple citations into a single pair of parentheses (Gusfield, 1997; Aho and Ullman, 1972).

 Refrain from using full citations as sentence constituents.